nrobinson2000/po-util-docs/install.md

 {% endmethod %}

-After installing please read the quick-start guide for more information.
+After installing please read the [Quick Start Guide](quick-start.md) for more information.